epfeffer/my-profile/README.md

 - Resolved over 1K story points and 1.5K Jira tickets over 2.5 years.
 - Enhanced Terminus’ SFDC Managed Package by enabling GitHub workflows and building technical documentation for Terminus’ Engineers to troubleshoot, fix bugs, test, and deploy updates.
-- Migrated the HubSpot Integration service’s framework from Bazelisk to Maven, migrated its language from Golang to Java, and enabled a gRPC gateway.
+- Converted the HubSpot Integration service’s framework from Bazelisk to Maven, migrated its language from Golang to Java, and enabled its gRPC gateway.
 Developed API endpoints, SQS consumers and producers, and SNS topics to better monitor, maintain, and support Terminus’ recently released Segment Builder feature.
 - Removed unused S3 buckets and Transfer Family SFTP servers, reducing AWS costs by $18K+ per year.
 - Enabled autoscaling of AWS containers for performance, scalability, and to reduce financial costs.
 - Activated service-specific Datadog logging and Slack alerts using Terraform.